 5. Describe the theme, character, setting, and point of view in a story

-By the end of 5th grade, your child will be expected to:
+By the end of 5th grade, your child may be able to:

-1. Quote from what he reads to help support his understanding
+1. Quote from what they read to help support their understanding

-2. Summarize what she reads and state the main idea or theme
+2. Summarize what they read and state the main idea or theme

 3. Compare stories to each other